SaadiMalik1/elaborated/README.md

     c.
 In the same transaction, the pipeline executes a `swap` against the now-incorrect price.
 4.  **Theft:** The attacker receives `~181.8` REBASE tokens in exchange for their `100` Token A. In a fair market, this swap would have yielded `<100` tokens.
 The difference is value stolen directly from the liquidity pool.

 **Conclusion:** This is a proven, profitable exploit.
-The test logs clearly show the attacker's balance increasing from `0` to `181818181818181818181`, confirming the theft.
+The test logs clearly show the profit (`Pipeline's REBASE balance after exploit: 181818181818181818181`), confirming a quantifiable theft from LPs.

 ## 2. Secondary Finding: Permanent Fund Freezing (Griefing Attack)